arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 Now you are ready to upload sketches to the Opta™ via the Arduino IDE.

-### Trying a Blink Sketch
+### Testing with Blink Sketch

 Once the IDE and the core are installed, let's warm up by uploading a first sketch to your Opta™.
 We will be using a modified version of the classical Arduino blink sketch to put your device to work and test if everything is set properly.

 Let's create a simple blink sketch that will blink the four STATUS LEDs on the Opta™, highlighted in the image below.